home-assistant/core/README.md

 ## Installation instructions / Quick-start guide

-Running Home Assistant requires that node.js and python3 are installed.
-(Node.js is required for installing dependencies and concatenating the frontend)
+Running Home Assistant requires that python3 is installed.

 Run the following code to get up and running with the minimum setup: